roscopeco/jasm/docs/cookbook.md

 The `.class` format _does_ allow methods to be annotated with what exceptions they throw, but since this is mostly pointless JASM doesn't expose it.

+_Catching_ exceptions is a different matter, and is done with a bunch of annotations (not the Java language ones, these are the OG attributes in the class file) on a method that specify instruction offsets and jumps to take on exceptions.

+Currently, the latter is not implemented in JASM (but is pretty close to the top of my list of things to add!)

 #### Static initializers